core-wg/yang-cbor/draft-ietf-core-sid.md

 RFCs that need SIDs assigned to their new modules for use in the text of the document, e.g., for examples, need to alert the RFC editor in the draft text that this is the case.
-Such RFCs cannot be produced by type-3 developers: the SIDs used in the text need to be assigned in the existing draft SID file, and the designated expert team needs to check that the assignments in the final SID file are consistent with the usage in the
+Such RFCs cannot be produced by type-3 (SID-oblivious) developers: the SIDs used in the text need to be assigned in the existing draft SID file, and the designated expert team needs to check that the assignments in the final SID file are consistent with the usage in the